-- Give their written consent for their son or daughter to participate in work experience. - Provide written agreement in advance that they have seen and understood and agree to the job description and associated health and safety risk assessments for their son's or daughter's proposed work experience placement. - Notify school in advance of any health issues that may affect the ability of a student to participate effectively and safely in work experience. - Notify the placement organiser immediately of any accident/incident (including near misses) involving their son or daughter on work experience.
+- Give their written consent for their child to participate in extended work experience. - Provide written agreement in advance that they have seen and understood and agree to the job description and associated health and safety risk assessments for their son's or daughter's proposed extended work experience placement. - Notify school in advance of any health issues that may affect the ability of a student to participate effectively and safely in extended work experience. - Notify the placement organiser immediately of any accident/incident (including near misses) involving their son or daughter on extended work experience.